Keeping up with immunizations during the COVID-19 pandemic

 Other adults with risk factors including certain medical conditions or lifestyles should also consult their doctors about receiving vaccinations to prevent several types of meningococcal meningitis and Hepatitis A.

-Okereke said if you switch health care providers, make sure your immunization records are transferred.
-A vaccine card could also be helpful for your doctor to track what shots you’ve already received and what is due next.
+If you switch health care providers, make sure your immunization records are transferred.
+A vaccine card also could be helpful to track what shots you’ve already received and what is due next.

 Gloria Okereke, DO